ComancheChikn/ApacheChikn.github.io/README.md

 - ✨ Ask me about ...
 What inspires me.
 - 📫 How to reach me: ... shawnfeltmate@gmail.com
 - 🌀 Pronouns: ...
 He/Him
 - ⚡ Fun fact 1: ...
-If you really want to understand a man, don't just 👂listen to what he says but 👀watch what he does.
+If you want to understand a man, don't listen to what he says but 👀watch what he does.
 - ⚡ Fun fact 2: ...
 Luck🍀 is for games of chance🎲.
 I prefer dedication (focused attention) and skill🎱.
 - ⚡ Fun fact 3: ...
 Life is hard, but it's harder if you're stupid.😝
-- 🌿 Thank you for stopping by, and may you always know peace and blessings!!!💚〰️💛〰️💙〰️💜〰️❤️〰️💜〰️💙〰️💛〰️💚
+- 🌿 Thank you for stopping by, and may you always know peace and blessings!!!💚〰️💛〰️💙〰️💜〰️❤️